siwadon/rpi-xboot/README.md

 $ make
 ```

-3. Download files or flash your sd card with Raspbian (and skip to the next step)
+3. Download boot files or flash your sd card with Raspbian (and skip to the next step)
 ```
 $ curl -O https://github.com/raspberrypi/firmware/raw/master/boot/start.elf